Consent Management Frameworks for US Businesses

 How it works

-A functional consent management framework operates in discrete phases:
+A functioning consent management framework operates across four discrete phases:

 Common scenarios